 FAQs

-1. What happens if one co-owner wants to sell?
+- What happens if one co-owner wants to sell?

 If one co-owner wants to sell, they generally need the consent of the other co-owners.
-If an agreement can’t be reached, legal action may be required to force a sale.
+If an agreement can’t be reached, legal action may be required to force a sale. - Can a jointly owned property be passed on to heirs?

-Yes, but how itโ€™s passed on depends on the type of joint ownership.
+Yes, but how it’s passed on depends on the type of joint ownership.
 In a joint tenancy, the property typically passes to the surviving owners.
-In a tenancy in common, each owner can leave their share to heirs in their will.
+In a tenancy in common, each owner can leave their share to heirs in their will. - How does divorce affect jointly owned property?

 Divorce can complicate joint ownership, particularly in community property states.
-The property may need to be divided or sold, depending on the divorce settlement.
+The property may need to be divided or sold, depending on the divorce settlement. - Is it possible to remove a co-owner from jointly owned property?

 Removing a co-owner usually requires their consent.
-Without it, legal action may be necessary to change the ownership structure.
+Without it, legal action may be necessary to change the ownership structure. - What are the tax consequences of jointly owned property?

 Joint ownership can impact your tax liabilities, including capital gains and property taxes.
-Itโ€™s important to consult a tax advisor to understand the specific implications for your situation.
+It’s important to consult a tax advisor to understand the specific implications for your situation.